CSC207-UofT/course-project-haunted-pyramid/res/Phase 1/DesignDoc.md

 CalendarManager and GetCalendar are being used by DisplayCalendar and its subclasses (Presenters).
 CalendarController (Controller) cooperates with DisplayCalendar.

+Only one class, IOSerializable and helpers, directly interacts with the external storage dropbox and serialized data.

+EventManager accesses only the Event class.
+All other classes consistently use the EventManager class to manipulate Events, either by referring to them by ID or passing Event objects to EventManager using EventManager methods Events.

+IOController controls the user input and handles exceptions in UserInput before passing to other Controllers.
+Other controllers do not directly use scanner or read user input.

 ### Design Patterns

 - Strategy Pattern